pilotmoon/PopClip-Extensions/source/Alfred/README.md

 ### 8 Oct 2019

-Hard code to Alfred 4 bundle ID.
+Hard code to Alfred 4 bundle IDfdf.
 Remove support for Alfred 2 and 3.fddsdsd sggfgffgdfggfgdsdfdfgfgdsdfdffd